 3. List on the Top Internet Listing Services (ILSs)

-Major internet listing services (Apartments.com and Zillow) dominate the initial phase of the renter journey.
-Communities gain visibility by maintaining active profiles on multiple high-traffic websites simultaneously.
-Owners evaluate the cost per lease for each source to identify which channels provide the best return.
-Consolidation of listings occurs when a specific website fails to deliver qualified leads consistently.
-High-volume channels remain a staple of modern leasing.
+Major internet listing services (e.g. Apartments.com, Zillow) dominate the initial phase of the renter journey.
+Communities gain visibility by maintaining active profiles on multiple high-traffic websites.
+Owners or property managers can evaluate the cost per lease for each source to identify which channels provide the best return.

 4. Build a Retargeting Funnel

 Programmatic display ads reach potential renters based on their physical location and browsing history.
-Targeting focuses on individuals currently living in nearby submarkets with older housing stock.
-Behavioral data identifies users who recently searched for moving companies or furniture stores.
-Creative formats include banners and video ads displayed across a wide network of partner websites.
-Geofencing ensures the marketing budget reaches people with a high probability of relocating to local apartment communities.
+Some examples of this tactic could be: targeting individuals currently living in nearby submarkets with older housing stock, targeting users who recently searched for moving companies or furniture stores.
+Creative ad formats include banners and video ads.
+Geofencing can help ensures the marketing budget reaches people with a high probability of relocating to local apartment communities.

 6. Add Virtual Tours and 3D Walkthroughs to Listings

 Virtual tours provide a digital experience that allows prospects to explore units from any device.
 High-quality 3D walkthroughs reduce the need for initial screening calls and physical visits.
-Matterport and video formats integrate easily into property websites and internet listing services.
-Social media posts featuring tour clips drive higher engagement and click-through rates to applications.
-Engaging content helps out-of-town prospects feel confident in signing a lease for apartment marketing.
+Matterport 3D walkthroughs and other video formats integrate can integrate into property websites and internet listing services.
+Social media posts featuring tour clips drive higher engagement and click-through rates to rental applications.
+Engaging content like this helps out-of-town prospects feel confident in signing a lease.

 Social Media Marketing Ideas for Apartment Communities